What Happens After Treatment for Salivary Gland Cancer?

 It’s important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

 Should your cancer come back, treatment will depend on where the cancer is, what treatments you’ve had before, and your overall health.
-For more information on how recurrent cancer is treated, see the section “ Recurrent salivary gland cancer.”
-Our document When Your Cancer Comes Back: Cancer Recurrence can also give you information on how to manage and cope with this phase of your treatment.
+For more information on how recurrent cancer is treated, see Recurrent Salivary Gland Cancer.
+Coping With Cancer Recurrence can also give you information on how to manage and cope with this phase of your treatment.

 Your appearance and other changes